 Preserved across

 Register Usage function calls

-%rax temporary register; with variable ar- No
+%rax temporary register; with variable arguments No

-guments passes information about the

-number of SSE registers used; 1st re-
+passes information about the number of SSE reg-

-turn register
+isters used; 1 st return register

-%rbx callee-saved register; optionally used Yes
+%rbx callee-saved register; optionally used as base Yes

-as base pointer
+pointer

-%rcx used to pass 4 th integer argument to No
+%rcx used to pass 4 th integer argument to functions No

-functions

-%rdx used to pass 3 rd argument to func- No
+%rdx used to pass 3 rd argument to functions; 2 nd return No

-tions; 2 nd return register
+register

 %rsp stack pointer Yes

-%rbp callee-saved register; optionally used Yes
+%rbp callee-saved register; optionally used as frame Yes

-as frame pointer
+pointer

-%rsi used to pass 2 nd argument to func- No
+%rsi used to pass 2^{nd} argument to functions No

-tions

-%rdi used to pass 1st argument to functions No
+%rdi used to pass 1 st argument to functions No

-%r8 used to pass 5 th argument to functions No
+%r8 used to pass 5^{th} argument to functions No

-%r9 used to pass 6 th argument to functions No
+%r9 used to pass 6^{th} argument to functions No

-%r10 temporary register, used for passing a No
+%r10 temporary register, used for passing a function's No

-function's static chain pointer
+static chain pointer

 %r11 temporary register No

 %r12-r15 callee-saved registers Yes

-%xmm0-%xmm1 used to pass and return floating point No
+%xmm0-%xmm1 used to pass and return floating point arguments No

-arguments

-xmm2-xmm7 used to pass floating point arguments No
+%xmm2-%xmm7 used to pass floating point arguments No

 %xmm8-%xmm15 temporary registers No

 %mmx0-%mmx7 temporary registers No

-%st0 temporary register; used to return No

-long double arguments

-%st1 temporary registers; used to return No
+%st0,%st1 temporary registers; used to return long No

-long double arguments
+double arguments

 %st2-%st7 temporary registers No

-%fs Reserved for system use (as thread No
+%fs Reserved for system (as thread specific data reg- No

-specific data register)

-20
+ister)

+mxcsr SSE2 control and status word partial

+x87 SW x87 status word No

+x87 CW x87 control word Yes

-- 2. If the type has class MEMORY, then the caller provides space for the return value and passes the address of this storage in %rdi as if it were the first argument to the function.
-In effect, this address becomes a "hidden" first argument. - On return %rax will contain the address that has been passed in by the caller in %rdi. - 3.
-If the class is INTEGER, the next available register of the sequence %rax, %rdx is used. - 4.
-If the class is SSE, the next available SSE register of the sequence %xmm0, %xmm1 is used. - 5.
+- If the class is SSE, the next available SSE register of the sequence %xmm0, %xmm1 is used. - 5.
 If the class is SSEUP, the eightbyte is passed in the upper half of the last used SSE register. - 6.
 If the class is X87, the value is returned on the X87 stack in %st0 as 80-bit x87 number. - 7.
 If the class is X87UP, the value is returned together with the previous X87 value in %st0. - 8.
-If the class is COMPLEX\X87, the real part of the value is returned in %st0 and the imaginary part in %st1.
+If the class is COMPLEX_X87, the real part of the value is returned in %st0 and the imaginary part in %st1.